wessware/wessware/README.md

 ---
 Wechale is an adaptive engineer & scientist; Data Sciencist, Machine Learning engineer, Software Engineer.
 He is a Python & Javascript developer.
-He as well, has built an impressive portfolio in UI/UX design, UX research and Graphic Design.
 He relishes working on design & innovation projects.
 He is a team-player, great collaborator, a critical & analytical thinker and a wonderful tutor.